commons-teaching/group-dbgi/docs/mapp_project_00050/mapp_batch_00164/report/report.md

 ## References
 [^1]: Khan, M. R., Omoloso, A. D., & Barewai, Y. (2006).
 Antimicrobial activity of the Derris elliptica, Derris indica and Derris trifoliata extractives.
 Fitoterapia, 77(4), 327-330.
 [^2]: Ling, Nicholas.
 (2003).
 Rotenone - A review of its toxicity and use for fisheries management.
 Science for Conservation.
 211. 1-40.
-[^3]:Agyare, C., Dwobeng, A. S., Agyepong, N., Boakye, Y. D., Mensah, K. B., Ayande, P. G., & Adarkwa-Yiadom, M. (2013).
+[^3]: Agyare, C., Dwobeng, A. S., Agyepong, N., Boakye, Y. D., Mensah, K. B., Ayande, P. G., & Adarkwa-Yiadom, M. (2013).
 Antimicrobial, antioxidant, and wound healing properties of Kigelia africana (Lam.)
 Beneth. and Strophanthus hispidus DC.
 Advances in Pharmacological and Pharmaceutical Sciences, 2013(1), 692613.
-[^4]:Burkill, H. M. (1985).
+[^4]: Burkill, H. M. (1985).
 The useful plants of West Tropical Africa, vol. 1.
 Royal Botanic Gardens, Kew, 343.
-[^5]:Fraser, T. R. (1890).
+[^5]: Fraser, T. R. (1890).
 XXI.—Strophanthus hispidus: its Natural History, Chemistry, and Pharmacology.
 Transactions of the Royal Society of Edinburgh, 35(4), 955–1027. doi:10.1017/S0080456800008589
-[^6]:Fürstenwerth, H. (2010).
+[^6]: Fürstenwerth, H. (2010).
 Ouabain-the insulin of the heart.
 International journal of clinical practice, 64(12), 1591.
-[^7]:Zubairi, S.I., Sarmidi, M.R., & Aziz, R. (2014).
+[^7]: Zubairi, S.I., Sarmidi, M.R., & Aziz, R. (2014).
 A Study of Rotenone from Derris Roots of Varies Location, Plant Parts and Types of Solvent Used.
 Advances in Environmental Biology, 8, 445-449.
+[^8]: Woker, G. (1953).
+Die Chemie der natürlichen Alkaloide (p.
+468).
+F. Enke Verlag.